 As with the majority of diamond brands which I have evaluated, I find that there is a fair amount of inconsistency in the production standards of the diamonds chosen for the Ritani Reserve Ideal collection, and thus it is important that every diamond be considered on an individual basis to select the best options available.

 Take a good look at the ASET image provided on the diamond grading report above, and pay close attention to the structure of the pavilion main facets which are indicated in blue, which is the color used on an ASET image to represent the contrast created by our head blocking light from reflecting off of the pavilion main facets.
-Static contrast is an important feature within a diamond, because it contributes to our perception of sparkle.
+Contrast brilliance is an important feature within a diamond because it contributes to our perception of sparkle.